 You don’t listen to your friends as they will tell you that they know of someone who did not get hurt and he/she recovered $25,0000.
 While I wish that were the case, it most likely is not.
 Insurance companies fight before they just hand over money to an injured person.
 Also, you don’t try to use standard formulas like three times your medical expenses.
 Those formulas existed in the past and are no longer used by insurance carriers.
 These assumptions will take you down the wrong road and you may end up in a lawsuit because of false expectations.http://www.attorneydesmond.com/how-do-i-value-my-personal-injury-claim/

-Until an injury lawyer looks at all of your medical records stemming from a motorcycle wreck, no lawyer can really provide you with a value for your personal injury claim.
+Until an experienced, Louisville motorcycle wreck lawyer looks at all of your medical records stemming from an accident, no lawyer can really provide you with a value for your personal injury claim.
 A claim’s value depends upon a multitude of factors including: amount of property damage; length of treatment; type of treatment; lost wages; pre-existing medical conditions existing before the accident; liability for the accident; aggravating circumstances such as a drunk driver; insurance company involved and; prior experience with this particular insurance adjuster.

 I see many attorneys act like realtors when they first speak to a potential client and promise that the world to sign up the case.
 Realtors, to obtain a house listing, have no problem using the figures you want to believe your house is worth only to tell you six months later, “Sorry I was wrong and the market changed.”
 I won’t do that.
 I am not going to promise you the moon and let you get your hopes up only to change my story once the first low offer comes in from the insurance carrier. http://www.attorneydesmond.com/desmond-among-top-accident-attorneys/

 If you were injured in a motorcycle wreck, I hope you will contact me very soon after the accident.
 Why?
-Because I am an experienced personal injury lawyer that wants to prosecute your personal injury claim effectively and efficiently.
+Because I am an experienced Louisville motorcycle wreck lawyer who wants to prosecute your personal injury claim effectively and efficiently.
 One issue I want to know is if your injuries and the facts of the accident justify the involvement of an accident reconstructionist. http://www.attorneydesmond.com/law-depends-upon-can-prove/ Very simply, we may want to send an accident reconstructionist to the accident site to see what physical evidence the police may have missed at the accident scene.
 Sometimes, this can make the difference as to whether you can recover from your injury claim or not.

 If you want an attorney who will give you a straightforward, honest evaluation of your case, I can do that. http://www.attorneydesmond.com/desmond-among-top-accident-attorneys/